There are two aspects of starting a blog :

 Do leave the spaces where the topic needs more expansion.

-Don’t worry you can always write more blogs dedciaed to those areas in much more detail and even link it there.
+Don’t worry.
+You can always write more blogs dedicated to those areas in much more detail and even link them there.

 Let the audience decide how far they want to go with the sub-topics and other aspects of any particular topic they are reading about.

 - A Guide to Choose A Profitable Niche for Your Online Small Business

 - 100+ Trending Blog Post Ideas For Your Small Business Blog

 - How to Run Social Media Ads: Step-by-Step Guides and Tips!

 - Shopify Product Photography: A Complete Guide to Boost Sales

 - How to Start Podcast for Your Small Business